fametrano/bbt/README.md

-# bbt
+# Bitcoin and Blockchain Technology

-Material for the _Bitcoin and Blockchain Technology_ course of Milano Bicocca and Politecnico di Milano.
+Material for the course Bitcoin and Blockchain Technology of Milano Bicocca and Politecnico di Milano.

 - The Python (3.6 or later) scripts in the `python-scripts` folder require the [btclib](https://github.com/dginst/btclib) library.
 - Excel spreadsheets are available in the `excel` folder